donejs/donejs/docs/guide.md

 });
 ```

-Here we just define the properties that we need: `slug`, `order`, `canPlaceOrder` which we will use to enable/disable the submit button and `saveStatus` which will become a Deferred once the order is submitted. `placeOrder` just saves the current order and sets `status` and `startNewOrder` initializes a new empty order if you submitted one already.
+Here we just define the properties that we need: `slug`, `order`, `canPlaceOrder` - which we will use to enable/disable the submit button - and `saveStatus` which will become a Deferred once the order is submitted. `placeOrder` updates the order with the restaurant information and saves the current order. `startNewOrder` allows us to submit another order.

 ### Write the template